Literary Award - Instytut Pileckiego

 THE WINNERS

-The authors of the best books in each category will receive a cash prize of PLN 40,000 and a commemorative statuette.
-Authors of commended books will receive a cash prize of PLN 15,000.
-The prizes and honorable mentions will be awarded at a gala ceremony in November 2024.
+The authors of the best books in each category in 2024. recived a cash prize of PLN 40,000 and a commemorative statuette.
+Authors of commended books received a cash prize of PLN 15,000.

 Meet the Prizewinners.